k5iogura/ncsdk_v2/RaspberryPiModelB+.md

 ***On Linux PC Again***

+To find IP-Address of Raspberry-Pi there are 2 ways,

-- Issue arp-scan command to know IP-Address of Raspberry-PI
+- **Use arp-scan** command to know IP-Address of Raspberry-PI
 ```
 # arp-scan -l --interface eth0
 192.168.11.18	xx:yy:eb:4e:8a:e0	Raspberry Pi Foundation